 The Registration Process of all three Trust, Social and Company are different.

-The main benefit is self-satisfaction and human welfare what kind of benefit could be more than any monetary benefit; it is devoted to the high human values rather than so-called benefit, after registration.
+The main benefit is self-satisfaction and human welfare what kind of benefit could be more than any monetary benefit; it is devoted to the high human values rather than the so-called benefit, after registration.